Harshitvats27/Aegis-Personal-Safety/README.md

 ![Women Safety Logo](assets/women_safety_logo.png)

 ## ✨ Play Store Status

-Aegis has successfully completed Google's mandatory 14-day closed testing phase.
-The final production build is currently **Under Review** on the Google Play Console.
-It is not yet available for public download but will be live soon!
+Aegis is now officially available on Play Store and has passed the production access on Google Play on [18 June 2026],

 **Dashboard Proof:**